rafaeldelucena/contiki/platform/srf06-cc26xx/attom/README.md

 ```

-The toolchain must be at 4.8.4 or higher.
+The toolchain version must be at 4.8.4 or higher.
 ```
 rafael@backbone:~/work/atto/attom$ apt-cache show gcc-arm-none-eabi
 Package: gcc-arm-none-eabi